arielmagbanua/codelabs/codelabs/how-to-install-python-in-windows.md

-summary: How to Install Python in Mac
+summary: How to Install Python in Windows
-id: how-to-install-python-in-mac
+id: how-to-install-python-in-windows
 categories: Python
 tags: python
 status: Published
 authors: Ariel

-# How to Install Python in Mac
+# How to Install Python in Windows

 <!-- ------------------------ -->
 ## Overview

 ### What You Will Learn
-- How to install python in Mac using the pk installer.
+  * How to install python in Windows.
-- How to install python with Homebrew.

 <!-- ------------------------ -->
 ## How to Install Python in Mac Using the PK Installer.